Advansoftware/sails-mui-npm/README.md

 ### Install

-to runing aplication install lasted sails-front using npm in terminal
+Run install global aplication sails-front using npm in terminal

 `npm i -g sails-front`

 ### Running

-to create and run a project use in terminal
+to create a project use terminal

-`npx sails-front`
+run `npx sails-front`

 and press enter.
-define your project name (project ame is required).
+now you have define your project name (project name is required).

+## Good Look.